Starting Kindergarten

 • Dresses self

-Fine motor skills
+Fine motor skills:

 • Fills and empties cups or other containers

-• Creates objects with play dough or
+• Creates objects with play dough or clay by rolling, patting and squeezing

 • Builds a tower with five blocks

-• Uses pencils, crayons, paint brushes and markers
+• Uses pencils, crayons, paint brushes and markers for drawing on blank paper

 The first five years are a critical “window of opportunity” in a child’s life when specific types of learning need to take place.
 These experiences—good or bad—influence the wiring of their brains.
+Learn more about brain architecture here.

 Intellectual (or "cognitive") development focuses on functions of the brain such as thinking, learning, awareness, judgment and processing information.
 Children should be given many opportunities to plan and make choices, then discuss the results of their choices.
 A quality early childhood education program will do just this, and parents can also incorporate choices into a child’s day (which also is shown to help prevent tantrums!).

-To foster early language skills, parents and teachers should narrate children’s play and exploration, ask interesting open-ended questions and expand on children’s ideas.
+To foster early language skills, parents and educators should narrate children’s play and exploration, ask interesting open-ended questions and expand on children’s ideas.
 Children can develop math skills by solving simple real-life problems, like “How many plates do you need to set the table?”
 They can also develop science skills by playing with a variety of materials, which naturally lets them explore concepts of size, shape and number.

 Examples of intellectual readiness skills: